 Try the supermarket own brands, maybe their budget or value ranges.
 Often they are as good as the well known brands but a lot cheaper.

-With a recession on many retailers are desperate for your business and so are offering all sorts of deals.
+Invariably retailers are desperate for your business and frequently offer all sorts of deals.
 Shop around for the best deals, particularly on furniture and electrical goods.

 Many such retailers are offering interest-free credit and some credit card companies are offering 0% balance transfers and interest free periods on new purchases.
 Look out for the best credit deals to suit you.